Data Joins Explained: How to Merge Multiple Datasets Into One

 This query would return only the customers who have placed orders, along with their order details.

-When dealing with multiple datasets, the complexity of joins increases.
+When dealing with multiple datasets, the complexity of data joins increases.
 You may need to perform sequential joins or use subqueries to combine data from three or more tables.
 For example, if we add a Products table to our scenario:

 -- Products table